-West Texas Wildlife Management
+Trans-Pecos West Texas Habitat Wildlife Management

 Historical Perspective

 The Trans-Pecos region is the only part of Texas where mountain and desert habitats are found.
 This unique combination contributes to the tremendous vegetation diversity in the region, which includes at least 268 grass species and 447 species of woody plants.
 The vegetation diversity is also influenced by the Edwards Plateau eco-region in portions of Terrell, Pecos and Brewster counties.
-In addition, there are vegetational influences in the northeast Trans Pecos by the plains ecosystem and in the southeast Trans Pecos by the Tamaulipan Province (south Texas plains).
+In addition, there are vegetational influences in the northeast Trans-Pecos by the plains ecosystem and in the southeast Trans-Pecos by the Tamaulipan Province (south Texas plains).
 Like other ecosystems, the Trans-Pecos region is dynamic and has experienced gradual shifts in climate and vegetation.
 For example, there is strong paleoecological evidence that much of the Trans-Pecos region was once covered, approximately 11,000 years ago, by a mesic woodland (Van Devender, 1995).
 However, the vegetation and wildlife has changed more rapidly in composition, abundance, and distribution over the past 120 years than at any other time in recorded history.
 The major influences behind these dramatic changes were, and continue to be, livestock grazing and the suppression of fire combined with frequent drought.

 Vegetation Changes